Growing your business

 You can easily create payment reminders with QuickBooks’ automated invoicing system to make sure the invoices you receive are paid on time.
 That will help you to avoid late payment interest charges and fees.

 The payment methods accepted by the supplier should be listed on the invoice.
 You should choose the most convenient payment method for you based on your current circumstances.
 For example, if cash flow is low, paying by credit card might be the best option.
+Or if the supplier is invoicing you regularly then a recurring payment option like Direct Debit might save you both some time.

 If you need to pay a supplier on a regular basis, you can set up an automatic recurring payment with QuickBooks to ensure the payment is made before the deadline.